writethedocs/www/docs/conf/na/2015/news/more-conference-details.md

 We've released the breakdown of [our daily schedule][schedule], and will release the full talk schedule soon.
 The doors open at 8am on both days, so that you can get there early, get yourself settled, and grab some breakfast.
-Our keynote presentations begin at 9:15am.
+The introduction begins at 9:00am.
 Talks run all day, until shortly after 5pm.
-There will be plenty of breaks between talks, and breaks for snacks and lunch.

 We'll hold an unconference downstairs in Lola's Room again this year, again on both days.
 The unconference begins shortly after lunch,